amirghedira/MEAN---Messenger-Clone/readme.md

 ``` bash
 cd client
 ```
-Then to install the frontend packages run:
+Then to install the frontend packages, run:
 ``` bash
 npm install
 ```